hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 "I am at heart a mystic, Margot, all this reasoning is only apparent — I am really always on the lookout for signs and things — and so I never bother about the fate of my initiations.
-If they want to be Sannyâsins badly enough I feel that the rest is not my business.
+If they want to be Sannyāsins badly enough I feel that the rest is not my business.
 Of course it has its bad side.
 I have to pay dearly for my blunder sometimes — but it has one advantage.
 It has kept me still a Sannyasin through all this — and